bfirsh/otter/README.md

 We can be smarter, though.
 We can cache the data fetched server-side and pass it to the client.
 If we then rebuild a set of models and views attached to the correct DOM elements that the server has generated, we can then efficiently "boot up" the application again.
 In Backbone, this would be a matter of only rendering a view if it hasn't already been rendered by the server.
 See the included example app for a simple example of how this can be done.

 I am working on some [Backbone tools for Otter](https://github.com/bfirsh/backbone-otter) to make this process easier.

+### Redirects

+Whenever the app running inside Otter causes a change in location (e.g. setting `window.location`), Otter will intercept this and immediately respond with a 302 redirect to that location.

+### Cookies

+Cookies in an HTTP request to Otter will be passed through to `document.cookie` so they are available inside Otter.
+Similarly, any cookies set in `document.cookie` will be sent back with the HTTP response to the browser.

 Extending Otter
 ---------------